episerver/upgrade-assistant-extensions/src/EpiSourceUpdater/README.md

 ### Epi Server Extension
-Download Source Code and Rebuild it using Visual Studion 2019: [EPI Server Upgrade-Assistant-Extension](https://github.com/episerver/upgrade-assistant-extensions/tree/develop)
+Download Source Code and rebuild it using Visual Studio 2019: [EPI Server Upgrade-Assistant-Extension](https://github.com/episerver/upgrade-assistant-extensions/tree/develop)

 If successfully rebuilt, take the extension Files and copy them to another place on your local machine: eg.